turingschool/try-turing/fe-online-weekend/colors/index.md

 <div class="try-it-new">
   <h3>Try It: Check Color Ratios</h3>
   <p>Visit the <a target="blank" href="https://webaim.org/resources/contrastchecker/">WebAIM Contrast Checker</a>.</p>
-  <p>Check the contrast ratio for any content on your page.
+  <p>Check the contrast ratio for any content on your live app.
 If your ratio doesn't meet the criteria yet - that's ok.
 We'll have work time in the next section to change our palettes.</p>
 </div>

 ## Color Palettes

 Whether we are conscious of it or not, colors can influence our emotions!
-Marketers use the psychology of colors to draw people in to their products.
+Marketing and design teams use the psychology of colors to draw people in to their products.

 <img class="medium-img" src="./assets/color-emotion-guide.png" alt="Color emotion guide graphic.
 Yellow is labeled optimism, orange - friendly, red - excitement, purple- creative, blue - trust, green - peaceful, grey - balance, multi- diversity." />